nordeim/Account-Bookkeeping/docs/prompt_to_fix_4.md

 ---
 Attached are the output responses of recent code generation requests. please carefully review and validate these responses, then use similar thought process, and the same rigor and methodology to plan and execute the remaining steps for enhancing the "Bank Reconciliations" feature.

+---
+you stopped half way through the "diff" validation after code file generation. please restart your diff comparison and validation before giving your conclusion and task completion.